hotosm/osm-export-tool/README.md

 Download the OSMAnd MapCreator from [http://download.osmand.net/latest-night-build/OsmAndMapCreator-main.zip](http://download.osmand.net/latest-night-build/OsmAndMapCreator-main.zip).
 Unpack this into a directory somewhere.

-### Install RabbitMQ

-HOT Exports depends on the **rabbitmq-server**.
-For more detailed installation instructions see [http://www.rabbitmq.com/install-debian.html](http://www.rabbitmq.com/install-debian.html).
-The default configuration should be fine for development purposes.

-<code>$ sudo apt-get install rabbitmq-server</code>

 ### Checkout the HOT Export Tool source

 In the hotosm project directory run: